 Due to a computer miscalculation of Specific Ownership Taxes (SOT) on some vehicle registrations, more than 51,000 Coloradans will be receiving a refund from the state.
 Garfield County has sent its refunds to the state, which will mail them to vehicle owners.
 State motor vehicle refund

 You must register your vehicle in the county where you live and/or where the vehicle is used or stored.
-Register in our offices at 109 8th Street, Suite 200, Glenwood Springs, CO, or at 195 West 14th Street, Building D, Rifle, CO 81650.
+Register online below, or in our offices at 109 8th Street, Suite 200, Glenwood Springs, CO, or at 195 West 14th Street, Building D, Rifle, CO 81650.